Streamerbot/docs/streamerbot/3.api/2.triggers/integrations/patreon/pledge-deleted.md

 ---
-title: Follow Created
+title: Pledge Deleted
-description: This event triggers when you get a follow in Patreon.
+description: This event triggers when a pledge is deleted in Patreon.
 variables:
   - name: entitledTiers[#].Attributes.title
     type: string